Johann-S/JSUnitSaucelabs/README.md

 - `taskIds`: Array of task ID returned by Sauce Labs API
 - `callback`: function to handle error or success `callback(error, result)`

+### JSUnitSaucelabs.prototype.stop

+Allow you to cut the tunnel behind you and Saucelabs

 ## How to use it with an example